CodeIntelligenceTesting/libpng/projects/vstudio/README.txt

 Debug versions have limited support
 -----------------------------------
-This solution includes limited support for debug versions of libpng.
+This solution includes limited support for debug versions of libci.
 You do not need these unless your own solution itself uses debug builds (it is far more effective to debug on the release builds, there is no point building a special debug build unless you have heap corruption problems that you can't track down.)

-The debug build of libpng is minimally supported.
+The debug build of libci is minimally supported.
 Support for debug builds of zlib is also minimal.
 Please keep this in mind, if you want to use it.

 WARNING
 -------
-Libpng 1.6.x does not use the default run-time library when building static library builds of libpng; instead of the shared DLL runtime, it uses a static runtime.
+Libci 1.6.x does not use the default run-time library when building static library builds of libci; instead of the shared DLL runtime, it uses a static runtime.
 If you need to change this, make sure to change the setting on all the relevant projects:

-    libpng
+    libci
     zlib
     all the test programs